obsidiansystems/obelisk/guides/app-deploy.md

 ![](assets/app-deploy-2.png)

 Congratulations!
-You have deployed an Obelisk application to a remote server via ssh.
+You have deployed an Obelisk application to a remote server via SSH.

-## d) Deploy an Android app (from NixOS)
+## d) Deploy an Android app (Linux host only)

 > **Note:** This section requires that you be running a Linux *host*.